Solids Mixers (batch, convective)

 Convective mixers are equipped with a mixing tool which is basically agitating the powder and forcing its movement.

-Such convective mixers can work at different regimes which are characterised by an adimensional number, the Froude number, which is comparing the forces given by the impeller vs the gravity force.
+Such solids mixers can work at different regimes which are characterised by an adimensional number, the Froude number, which is comparing the forces given by the impeller vs the gravity force.
 When Froude is less than 1, the bed of particle will be gently agitated, while at more than 1 the bed of particles will be fluidized, this fluidization will increase with the Froude number.

 Table 1 : Different types of powder convective mixers